somik123/link-shortener-file-share/README.md

 `SHORTURL_LENGTH` - Length of generated shorturls (if auto-generted) `FILEURL_LENGTH`  - Length of generated file urls (if auto-generted)

-`TELEGRAM_APIKEY` - Telegram API key that will be used to send notifications to admin `TELEGRAM_CHATID` - Admin's chat id.
+`TELEGRAM_APIKEY`  - Telegram API key that will be used to send notifications to admin `TELEGRAM_ADMINID`  - Admin's chat id.
 This can be a group id as well.
 See: https://docs.tracardi.com/qa/how_can_i_get_telegram_bot/
+`TELEGRAM_AUTHKEY` - (Optional) Authorization key to be used by telegram and this app to validate requests are coming from telegram.
 `SITE_FULL_URL`    - Full url to the home page of the site with trailing slash, like: https://www.example.com/

 `SHORTURL_USER`      - Admin username to manage all shorturls and uploaded files `SHORTURL_PASS`      - Admin password to manage all shorturls and uploaded files